Subscribe and Listen Now!

 Successful recruiting today must include a multi-channel approach because job seekers and passive candidates learn about companies and jobs through a variety of platforms beyond job boards.
 It has become increasingly important for the modern-day recruiter to tap into their inner marketer when it comes to attracting talent and getting ahead of job seekers.

 Manufacturing Industry Facebook Groups

 Michele confesses that Facebook groups have become a guilty pleasure of hers and is a member of over seventy groups.
-Here are a few of her manufacturing Facebook group suggestions:
+Here are some Facebook groups for recruiters in manufacturing:

-The above suggestions include groups with members from across the United States, as Michele's position at MADI requires her to source talent nationwide; however, there are location-specific Facebook groups for those looking to hire local talent.
+The above suggestions include groups with members from across the United States, as MADI sources talent nationwide; however, there are location-specific Facebook groups for recruiters looking to hire local manufacturing talent.
 A couple of examples are listed below.

 When searching for groups to become a member of, it is good to keep in mind quality over quantity.
 If there is a group you're interested in, but it's not large, don't get discouraged because sometimes large groups can have irrelevant posts or spam if administrators of the group are not monitoring and moderating it well.

 When it comes to targeting active job seekers and passive candidates, each one may require a different plan of attack.
 We break it down for you here:

 - Active job seekers - Share specific job postings and highlight all the bells and whistles such as location, requirements, salary, etc. and if you want something a little extra, throwing in a graphic can make postings more visually appealing.

 - Passive candidates - Create and share variations of content such as employee testimonials, company benefits, or even a video allowing candidates to get a sneak peek into your company culture.